ika-rwth-aachen/acdc-notebooks/README.md

 ./docker_build.sh
 ```

-or pull it from our registry:
+or pull it from our registry (recommended):
 ```bash
 docker pull rwthika/acdc-notebooks:latest
 ```

-Then run `./run.sh` and open the link in the terminal to open JupyterLab in your browser
+Then navigate to `acdc-notebooks/docker` and run `./run.sh`.
 ```bash
 ./run.sh
 ```

-The docker image should start now and you will get a bunch of output.
-Then click on the link in the terminal and JupyterLab will open in your browser.
+The docker image should start now and your terminal should display some output.
+Open the last link displayed in the terminal and JupyterLab will open in your browser.

 ![](assets/terminal.png)

-change to `/acdc/` directory and open `index.ipynb` to get an overview over all available notebooks.
+navigate to the `/acdc/` directory in JupyterLab and open `index.ipynb` to get an overview of all available notebooks.